tranleanh/mobilenets-ssd-pytorch/README.md

-# MobileNet-SSD and MobileNetV2-SSDLite with PyTorch
+# MobileNet-SSD and MobileNetV2-SSD/SSDLite with PyTorch

 Object Detection with MobileNet-SSD, MobileNetV2-SSDLite on VOC, BDD100K Datasets

 ================================================================> (LOADING 99%...)
+(MoblieNetV2-SSD will be uploaded soon)

 ## Results
 1. Detection